sunnyshah2894/LeetCodeJava/README.md

 # LeetCodeJava

-Leetcode has always helped me learn and practice Data-Structures, Algorithms and various other concepts involved in computer science(majorly prograamming).
+Leetcode has always helped me learn and practice Data-Structures, Algorithms and various other concepts involved in computer science(majorly programming).
 I plan to solve atleast 5 problems everyday( i.e. at least 5 days a week ) and add the solutions to this repo.
 Feel free to contribute/suggest any amends in this repo/solutions.

 ## Project Structure